 Public/civilian Health care system

-Lack of moral responsibilities on some of the physicians, together with the issue of corruption.
+- Lack of moral responsibilities among some of the physicians, together with the issue of corruption.

 The civilian health care sector is the one legally allowed by law to handle emergency cases.
 Though the government is aware of all these challenges, efforts to fix the problem have not borne fruits so far.